dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ::: moniker range=">= aspnetcore-3.1"

-**Microsoft.AspNetCore.Blazor.DataAnnotations.Validation package**
+### Microsoft.AspNetCore.Blazor.DataAnnotations.Validation package

 The [Microsoft.AspNetCore.Blazor.DataAnnotations.Validation](https://www.nuget.org/packages/Microsoft.AspNetCore.Blazor.DataAnnotations.Validation) is a package that fills validation experience gaps using the `DataAnnotationsValidator` component.
 The package is currently *experimental*, and we plan to add these scenarios into the ASP.NET Core framework in a future release.

+### [CompareProperty] attribute

 The <xref:System.ComponentModel.DataAnnotations.CompareAttribute> doesn't work well with the `DataAnnotationsValidator` component.
-The `Microsoft.AspNetCore.Blazor.DataAnnotations.Validation` package introduces an additional validation attribute, `ComparePropertyAttribute`, that works around these limitations.
-In a Blazor app, `ComparePropertyAttribute` is a direct replacement for the `CompareAttribute`.
+The [Microsoft.AspNetCore.Blazor.DataAnnotations.Validation](https://www.nuget.org/packages/Microsoft.AspNetCore.Blazor.DataAnnotations.Validation) *experimental* package introduces an additional validation attribute, `ComparePropertyAttribute`, that works around these limitations.
+In a Blazor app, `[CompareProperty]` is a direct replacement for the `[Compare]` attribute.
 For more information, see [CompareAttribute ignored with OnValidSubmit EditForm (aspnet/AspNetCore \#10643)](https://github.com/aspnet/AspNetCore/issues/10643#issuecomment-543909748).

-### Validate nested models and complex types
+### Validate nested models, collection, and complex types

 Blazor provides support for validating form input using data annotations with the built-in `DataAnnotationsValidator`.
 However, the `DataAnnotationsValidator` only validates top-level properties of the model bound to the form.
 Complex and collection-type properties aren't validated.